 Eminent Islamic legal expert Baber Johansen’s July 2010 – June 2013 tenure as director of CMES coincided with unprecedented transformation in the region.
 In response, in the fall of 2011, Professor Johansen convened the Working Group on the Transformative Movements of the Arab World.
 The group, composed of prominent local scholars from Harvard, MIT, Boston University, Brown University, Northeastern University, and experts from the region, met regularly to read, discuss, and learned from new research exploring the pre-history of the movements for change, cultural resource mobilization, and changes in society-government relations that, since January 2011, have been transforming the conceptions of state, politics, society, and culture in the Arab World.

-Current CMES Director William Granara, Gordon Gray Professor the Practice of Arabic, whose term started in July 2013, argues that the area of contemporary creative literature and film is where political expression is most articulated and where one gets the best sense of Arab society and Arab culture.
+Current CMES Director William Granara, Gordon Gray Professor of the Practice of Arabic, whose term started in July 2013, argues that the area of contemporary creative literature and film is where political expression is most articulated and where one gets the best sense of Arab society and Arab culture.

 The fears and the hopes and the anxieties and the tensions and the aspirations of Israelis, Arabs, Turks, and Persians are articulated more often through creative writing, through the novel and the short story, through plays and through poetry, than through other fields of inquiry.
 So to train our students in Arabic, Hebrew, Turkish, and Persian, and to get them reading contemporary novels in the original, is to give them access to a world that is informative and challenging. —CMES Director William Granara, Sept 18, 2013